wighawag/hardhat-deploy/README.md

 ### namedAccounts (ability to name addresses)

-This plugin extends the `BuidlerConfig`'s object with an optional `namedAccounts` field.
+This plugin extends the `HardhatConfig`'s object with an optional `namedAccounts` field.

 `namedAccounts` allows you to associate names to addresses and have them configured per chain.
 This allows you to have meaningful names in your tests while the addresses match to multi sig in real network for example.